dustinlyons/nixos-config/README.md

 2. Entirely driven by my single Flake
 3. Supports sharing common config between an M1 Macbook Pro and NixOS PCs
 4. Simple bash scripts to build and switch environments
-5. Literate configuration style to overly explain for posterity (coming soon)

 ## Bootstrap New Computer